 On class B materials, the eductors are primarily intended for vapor suppression or extinguishment.
-They can be used with high viscosity 1%, 3%, 6%, 3x3%, and 3x6% Alcohols Resistant Class B concentrates n flammable liquids containing polar solvents.
+They can be used with high viscosity 1%, 3%, 6%, 3x3%, and 3x6% Alcohol Resistant Class B concentrates on flammable liquids containing polar solvents.

 The eductor can also be used with plain AFFF concentrates rated at 1%, 3% or 6% with various freeze protected foams, and with FFFP foam types.
 These foams generally have a lower viscosity than the calibration viscosity of the TFT eductor and will be inducted faster than expected resulting in stronger concentrations.
 While this does not degrade foam quality, it does reduce the operation time for a given foam supply.
+Testing should be done with the foam being used to assure accurate induction rate.